 Stretching your meats in meals really helps to spread your budget.

-View more about stretching meat and saving money on meats by seeing my past post about saving money on meats.
+View more about stretching meat and saving money on meats by seeing my post about saving money on meats.

 Using produce is another great way to meal plan and budget.